chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 You could optionally hop on the CLI and run the following which would also do the deployment to Azure

-*Note if you select "Open Bicep Visualizer" the VS Code Bicep Extension will generate a nice diagram of your Azure IaC*
+*Note if you right click on your Bicep ARM Template ```main.json``` and select select "Open Bicep Visualizer" the VS Code Bicep Extension will generate a nice diagram of your Azure IaC*

 ![](images/14.png)